 And that is a very dangerous precedent to set.

-Kenny Xu: [00:19:08] Wow, right.
-I mean, we're moving, first of all, your point about the encouragement of victimhood, that's definitely happening.
+Kenny Xu: Wow, right.
+First of all, your point about the encouragement of victimhood, that's definitely happening.
 I call it an economy of victimhood.
 There's a new sub economy right now.
 Normally the economy moves according to meritocracy, but now we're creating an alternative economy where people are being promoted and hired via diversity and inclusion based on the biggest victim story that they can give.

 And what we should be doing is we should be celebrating the success of minorities in this country, rather than trying to denigrate them through a privilege and oppression narrative.
 And that's how I choose to live my life.
 And I think that that's a much better way of living your life than focusing on self victimhood.